catamphetamine/react-pages/README.md

   // on_error: (error, { url, redirect }) => redirect(`/error?url=${encode(url)}&error=${error.code}`)

   // (optional)
-  // returns an array of React elements
+  // returns an array of React elements.
   // which will be inserted into server rendered webpage's <head/>
   // (use `key`s to prevent React warning)
   // head: () => [...]

   // (optional)
+  // returns a React element.
   // allows for wrapping React page component with arbitrary markup.
   // returns either a React element or an array of React elements
   // which will be inserted into server rendered webpage's <body/>
   // body: react_page_element => react_page_element

+  // (optional)
+  // returns an array of React elements.
+  // allows adding arbitrary React components to the end of the <body/>
+  // (use `key`s to prevent React warning)
+  // body_end: () => [...]

   // (optional)
   // (is used only in development mode - removes Ctrl + R (F5) flicker)